Approximating the coefficients of the Bessel functions: Basic definitions and notation

 \begin{definition} The function $\mathcal{D}(\mathcal{R}(\theta))$ is \textit{invertible} if for all $k\geq 1$, there does not exist $f\in\mathbb{C}[x_1,\ldots,x_N]$ such that $f$ is homogeneous of degree $k$ and $[f,g]_{\mathcal{R}(\theta)}=0$ for all $g\in\mathbb{C}[x_1,\ldots,x_N]$ that is homogeneous of degree $k$.
 If $\mathcal{D}(\mathcal{R}(\theta))$ is not invertible, then it is \textit{singular}.
 Let $\Theta(\mathcal{R})$ be the set of $\theta\in\theta(\mathcal{R})$ such that $\mathcal{D}(\mathcal{R}(\theta))$ is invertible. \end{definition}

 Given $\mathcal{R}$, the paper \cite{dunkl_singular_poly} computes all $\theta\in\theta(\mathcal{R})$ such that $\mathcal{D}(\mathcal{R}(\theta))$ is invertible.
 Note that the statements of the definition of invertibility in this paper and \cite{dunkl_singular_poly} are not the same.
-However, the definitions are equivalent, see \Cref{thm:equivalences} where we consider a more general setting.
+However, the definitions are equivalent, see \Cref{thm:equivalences} where we state equivalent conditions for invertibility in the more general setting of applying a graded ring of operators to a graded vector field.

+Moreover, in \Cref{sec:bijection}, we state a bijection between invertible operators and sequences of invertible matrices over the base field.
+In particular, in \Cref{cor:bijection2}, we show that an invertible operator exists given that the base field commutes with elements of the ring and a sequence of invertible matrices exists.

 In this paper, we focus on the asymptotics of $[\cdot,\cdot]_{\mathcal{R}(\theta)}$ for the root systems $A_{N-1}$, $B_N$, $C_N$, and $D_N$ as the number of variables $N$ increases to infinity.
 We use these asymptotics to determine the asymptotics of the eigenfunctions of $\mathcal{D}(\mathcal{R}(\theta))$, which we define next.